-Description An integer that is set to 1, which means the compiler adheres to Standard C. This symbol can be tested with #ifdef to detect whether the compiler in use adheres to Standard C.
+Description An integer that is set to 1, which means the compiler adheres to Standard C. This symbol can be tested with #ifdef to detect whether the compiler in use adheres to Standard C.\ interfaces, of the C standard is supported.

-This symbol is required by Standard C.

-This symbol is required by Standard C.